Inger Alfvén: Biography

-Alfvén became a sociologist in 1964 and worked as a curator.
+Alfvén became a sociologist in 1964 and worked as a counselor.

 Her books depict existential and moral conflicts such as inherited gender roles, love, lifelong friendship, and loneliness.
 She had her big breakthrough with the novel S/Y Glädjen in 1979.

 In 2002, Alfvén made her debut as a playwright with the play The Rainbow's Root (Regnbågens rot), which is about three sisters' lives and development during the last decades of the last century.

 Her books consisted often of what moves through human consciousness.

 Family

 Alfvén was married for the first time in 1962–1980 to medical licentiate Mikael von Heijne (born 1941), the second time from 1985 to 1991 to the author Lars-Olof Franzén (born 1936), and the third time from 1993 to the psychiatrist Johan Cullberg (born 1934).

-She was a daughter of physics professor and Nobel laureate Hannes Alfvén and a grandniece of composer Hugo Alfvén.
+She was the daughter of physics professor and Nobel laureate Hannes Alfvén and a grandniece of composer Hugo Alfvén.